FeliceRivarez/FeliceRivarez/README.md

 My Chinese name is Yifei Zhang (张逸非).
 Though I have an English name (Neil, the English given name my parents chose for me), it turns out that people prefer "Yifei" over "Neil", as Yifei is easy to pronounce for English speakers (thanks to my mom who actually took this into consideration upon the selection of my Chinese name), and Neil seems a little old-fashioned.

 I am currently an undergraduate in the College of Computer Science, Nankai University.
+I am expected to graduate from NKU in July 2026, and if things go as planned, I will become a Ph.D candidate at the beginning of September 2026, at the Institute of Information Engineering, Chinese Academy of Sciences.

-My homepage is at [https://felicerivarez.github.io](https://felicerivarez.github.io), it is still under construction and may be glitchy.
+My homepage is at [https://felicerivarez.github.io](https://felicerivarez.github.io).
+It is still under construction and may be glitchy.
 Feel free to drop an email, you can reach me at yifeizhang@mail.nankai.edu.cn.

-My current research interest is mainly authentication and password security.
+<--My current research interest is mainly authentication and password security.
 I am also looking forward to research in other aspects of cyber/information security.
 AI security, as well as AI for security, will be topics I'd like to dive into in the future.
-On top of these, anonymous Messaging, End-to-End encryption and deniable encryption would also be of great interest, if I have the time to look into them in the future.
+On top of these, anonymous Messaging, End-to-End encryption and deniable encryption would also be of great interest, if I have the time to look into them in the future. -->

+My current research interest is mainly AI security as well as AI for security.
+I will conclude my research projects related to authentication and password security during my final year at Nankai University, as part of my thesis for a Bachelor's degree in Engineering.
+In the future, End-to-End encryption and deniable encryption would also be of great interest if I have the time.

 Previous course repos(public) include: